matplotlib/matplotlib/doc/faq/installing_faq.rst

   > cd matplotlib
   > python setup.py install

-For more information on Subversion usage, see :ref:`using-svn`.
+There is more information on :ref:`using Subversion <using-svn>` in the developer docs.

 Install from git
 ================